Spatial and Temporal Cluster Tomography of Active Matter

 \emph{Discussion}---Spatial cluster tomography is a powerful tool to measure universal higher-order geometric correlations in active systems.
 Studying the gap-size statistics, the corner contribution, as well as the lacunarity, we located and characterized first and second-order phase transitions in ABPs.
 We showed that the near-critical behavior is compatible with a critical point in the Ising universality class, matching both the Ising lacunarity $b$ and correlation length exponent $\nu$.
 Our work constitutes the first measurement of the corner contribution in an out-of-equilibrium system, and shows that corner effects in active systems are a promising subject for future research.
 In particular, whether the angle-dependence of corner effects in active systems follows the equilibrium theory~\cite{cardy1988,estienne2022} should be investigated to probe the emergent symmetries of these systems.

 We also introduced temporal cluster tomography to probe dynamical properties across phases.
 By analogy with complex networks, we introduced the burstiness parameter $B$~\cite{goh2008burstiness,karsaibook}, an informative and easily accessible summary statistics that can be used to characterize active dynamics.
-We reported a heavy-tailed, bursty ($B>0$) distribution of temporal gaps in the sparse (low--volume fraction) phase, and a more regular ($B<0$) dynamics in the high-volume fraction phase---with, surprisingly, $B\approx 0$ at the critical point.
+We reported a heavy-tailed, bursty ($B>0$) distribution of temporal gaps in the sparse (low--volume fraction) phase, and a more regular ($B<0$) dynamics in the high-volume fraction phase.
+While we observed $B\approx0$ at intermediate volume fractions, this value does not appear to correspond to a physically significant point in parameter space, which highlights a potential limitation of the burstiness parameter as a summary statistics for temporal cluster tomography.
+Future work could identify alternative metrics to capture the rich information contained in the temporal gap-size statistics.

 Cluster tomography is applicable to any cluster-forming system in physics, biology and beyond---and thus joins an expanding family of promising model-agnostic characterization methods~\cite{Martiniani2019,Martiniani2020,Cavagna2021,Ro2022}.
-Especially relevant are systems expected or conjectured to be conformally invariant, such as turbulent flow \cite{bernard2006}, rigidity transitions \cite{Javerzat2023}, and living matter \cite{Andersen2025}, as such symmetries lead to clear theoretical expectations for the lacunarity and corner contribution \cite{kovacs2012corner,bueno2015}.
+Especially relevant are systems expected or conjectured to be conformally invariant, such as turbulent flow~\cite{bernard2006}, rigidity transitions~\cite{Javerzat2023}, and living matter~\cite{Andersen2025}, as such symmetries lead to clear theoretical expectations for the lacunarity and corner contribution~\cite{kovacs2012corner,bueno2015}.

 {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}